atxryan/Windows-8-Advertising-Scirra-Plugin/README.md

-# Windows 8 Advertising Scirra Construct 2 Plugin #
+# Windows 8 Advertising plugin for Construct 2 #
 This Construct 2 addon makes it easy to add Microsoft Advertising to your Windows Store app and easily interact with it from within your game.
 You can easily position it, hide it, enable/disable, and more!